KapilanoDEV/IIB_ACEDocumentation/docs/esql.md

 ```

 CARDINALITY returns the number of elements in a list; here the
-correlation InputRoot is pointing to the message tree which contains the
-Properties, MQMD and XMLNSC so CARDINALITY is 3.
-InputRoot is a field
+correlation InputRoot is pointing to the message tree which contains the Properties, MQMD and XMLNSC so CARDINALITY is 3.
+In ESQL, array indexing starts at 1, meaning the first array element is accessed with an index of 1.
+This understanding is essential for accurately working with arrays in your ESQL programming.
-reference with a [] array indicator.
+InputRoot is a field reference with a [] array indicator.

 InputRoot.\*[] allows you to refer to the array of all children of
 the root element using a path element of \*.